vdelia/vdelia.github.io/_drafts/clojure_intro.md

 It will create for you a directory called `helloworld` containing the stub of a project.

 Check leiningen documentation about the project templates.
 Important parts are:
 1.  `project.clj`, the leiningen configuration.
-That's Clojure code.
+The `clj` extension is used for Clojure source code files.
+Indeed, that's Clojure code.

 2.  `src` for source code.
 There is one directory for the namespace `helloworld`, which contains the file `core.clj`.